-Tax deduction can help in losses due to theft if you follow the steps mentioned below in reporting the loss on tax return.
+The tax deduction can help in losses due to theft if you follow the steps mentioned below in reporting the loss on the tax return.

-- You need to download a copy of IRS form 4686.
+- You need to download a copy of the IRS form 4686.

 - You are required to complete the first item in Section A of the form and then list every piece of property that has got stolen.
 The detailed description of every property should be provided by you along with the location from where it had got stolen and also the date of originally acquiring the property.

-- The item 3 talks about the reimbursements.
+- Item 3 talks about reimbursements.
 The list of reimbursement covers insurance payment that you have received for your property that got stolen.

 - In item 5 you need to list the probable market value of the items before the theft took place.
 Then after you come to item 6, you need to inform about the properties that are of no value to you.
 Against those stolen properties, you have to list $0 meaning that those are of no value to you.

-- In the line 7 you need to re-enter the figures from line 5.
-Again in line 8, you need to re-enter figures either from line 7 or line 2, depending on whichever figure is lower.
+- In line 7 you need to re-enter the figures from line 5.
+Again inline 8, you need to re-enter figures either from line 7 or line 2, depending on whichever figure is lower.
 Then you need to deduct or subtract item 3 from item 8.
-The result that arrives has to be entered on line 9.
+The result that arrives has to be entered online 9.